-With the feedback control, we can feed some adjustable amount (amplitude) of the phase-shifted signal back into the phase-shifting circuit.
+We can feed some adjustable amount (amplitude) of the phase-shifted signal back into the phase-shifting circuit with the feedback control.

 What does this accomplish?
-Well, increasing the feedback within the phase-shifting circuit has a direct effect on the resonances of the resulting comb filter.
-Increasing the feedback will make both the phase-canceling notches and phase-cohesive peaks more prominent in the output signal.
+Well, increasing the feedback within the phase-shifting circuit directly affects the resonances of the resulting comb filter.
+Increasing the feedback will make both the phase-cancelling notches and phase-cohesive peaks more prominent in the output signal.

 Note that the mix/blend of the two signals also has an effect on flanger intensity, though it mostly softens the notches.
 A feedback loop will actually make the filtering more resonant.

 Let’s have another look at the aforementioned 1 ms phase-shifted frequency response that did not have any feedback (red line) and compare it to the same circuit with some amount of feedback (blue line).

 Like any feedback circuit, too much can produce undesirable run-away effects.
 Keeping the feedback/resonance control at a safe amount is essential.